cabal95/managedmac/documentation/Printers.md

 3. Serial Number
 4. "site_default"

-Each manifest must reference one or more catalogs, though at the time of this writing only the first catalog specified will be used.
-There are plans to allow multiple catalogs to be referenced and have them merged into a single catalog automatically.
+Each manifest must reference one or more catalogs.
+The catalogs will be searched in order and the first one to have the information needed will be the one to provide it.
+A manifest can also include another manifest via the *included_manifests* key.
+Both these features should resemble the way munki provides multiple manifests and catalogs.

 ## Sample Manifest